jolie/db_connector/README.md

 The config folder contains the location to use in main_table_generatorr.ol, the default location is ``` socket://localhost:9100 ``` and the configuration file for createDbService.
 ### Public Folder
 The public folder contains two subfolder: interfaces and types; with the interfaces and the types necessary to ```main_table_generator.ol```.
-Inside the subfolder inteface there is ```TableGeneratorInterface.iol```, that implement the interface and the type request for createDbService, createService4Table and createType.The service createDbService sn the only used by user to create the operations services for database.
+Inside the subfolder inteface there is ```TableGeneratorInterface.iol```, that implement the interface and the type request for createDbService, createService4Table and createType.The operation createDbService is the only used by user to create the operations for database.
-The subfolder types contains all the types necessary to the services of ```main_table_generator.ol```.
+The subfolder types contains all the types necessary to the operations of ```main_table_generator.ol```.
 ### Client Folder
-This folder conatins the jolie file createDatabaseService.ol used to call the service createDbService of ```main_table_generator.ol```.
+This folder conatins the jolie file createDatabaseService.ol used to call the operation createDbService of ```main_table_generator.ol```.
 ### Server Folder
-The creation of the services is done by the ```main_table_generator.ol```.
-This file implement the services **createDbService**, **createService4Table**, **createType**.
+The creation of the operations is done by the ```main_table_generator.ol```.
+This file implement the operations **createDbService**, **createService4Table**, **createType**.
 The tool is divided in two parts:
 * **Automatic part**
   create specific service for the management database operation(INSERT, UPDATE, DELETE and SELECT)
 * **Custom part**
-  allows the user to create personalized services.
+  allows the user to create personal operations.
 ### Db_services Folder
-This folder contains the handler services for the database.
+This folder contains the handler operations for the database.

 ## 3. Creation of the database services
-The creation of a services for the database is simply, the file createDatabaseService.ol inside folder client give a template for the user to implement the database services.The connection information are passed with the type of the request defined inside the
+The creation of a services for the database is simply, the file createDatabaseService.ol inside folder client give a template for the user to implement the database operations.The connection information are passed with the type of the request defined inside the
 TableGeneratorInterface.ol.
 ```
 /*TableGeneratorInterface.iol*/